Navigation: ENTERING AND MAINTAINING TRANSACTIONS >

 When you use the Actions ⇒ Write Cheques menu option, a window such as the following comes up:

 The first time you use this, the Bank Account field may be empty, and you can select the chequing account you will write your cheque from, from the drop-down list.
+You can also just start typing the name of the desired account, and it will appear via autocomplete.
 Subsequent times you use this, it will show the account you used the previous time, but of course you can change it if necessary.

 The Pay to the Order of field will show a list of all of your Vendors (set up via Maintenance ⇒ Vendor List) as well as all Payees of cheque or other payment transactions within the last year or so in your selected Bank Account.
 You can use the drop-down list, or just start typing and matches will come up.